 What Is Underinsured Motorist Coverage?

-When the driver who caused your accident has insurance, but not enough coverage to fully compensate you for all of your losses, this same policy will kick in to make up the difference.
-Again, it is important that you carry enough uninsured motorist coverage to protect you in the event of a serious car accident.
+When the driver who caused your accident has insurance, but not enough coverage to fully compensate you for your losses, this same policy will kick in to make up the difference.
+Again, it is essential that you carry enough uninsured motorist coverage to protect you in the event of a serious car accident.